bbauska/ibm-intermediate-web-dev/README.md

 transactions without writing a single line of code using the web recorder.

 End-user screenshots and step-by-step waterfall visualizations are combined with an intelligent system that identifies elements even after UI changes, resulting in fewer broken tests.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image447.png"
-  alt=""
-  style="width:500px;"/>
+  alt="Site 24x7: Provides website performance monnitoring, is cloud-based, detects website code errors, and performance timing." style="width:500px;"/>
 </p>

 Site 24x7 provides website performance monitoring via periodic checks from 90 locations worldwide.
 A subscription is required to use this platform for cloud-based website monitoring.
 A Domain Expiry Monitor, an SSL/TLS Certificate Monitor, and a Website Defacement Monitor detect